Smectic and soap bubble optofluidic lasers: Discussion

 \subsection{Materials and Methods}

 A mixture of water, glycerol and liquid hand soap (containing sodium laureth sulfate) in a 2:1:1 volume ratio was used to make the soap bubbles ($n=1.364$).
 Alternatively, 2.5\% of sodium dodecyl sulfate dissolved in 1:1 volume ratio of water and glycerol was used.
 For the gain, 0.1\% of fluorescein sodium salt was dissolved in the above mixtures.
 For the smectic bubbles, 4'-octyl-4-biphenylcarbonitrile (8CB) liquid crystal doped with 0.2\% Pyrromethene 597 (Exiton) was used.
-The bubbles were inflated via a thin tube connected to a glass syringe (Hamilton, \SI{1.0}{ml}).
-The syringe was mounted onto a microfluidic syringe pump (New Era Pump Systems, NE-1002X).
+Plastic pipette tips (Eppendorf) of different sizes (\SI{10}{\micro l}, \SI{20}{\micro l} and \SI{100}{\micro l}) were used as capillaries to inflate the bubbles.
+The pipette tip was connected by a thin tube to a glass syringe (Hamilton, \SI{1.0}{ml}).
+The syringe was mounted onto a microfluidic syringe pump (New Era Pump Systems, NE-1002X) or pushed by hand to inflate the bubble.
+The syringe and the connection tube to the pipette tip were filled with water, except for the last few millimeters in order to decrease the air volume.
+The capillary was dipped into the solution so that a small amount entered the capillary.
 For electric field tuning the bubble was placed inbetween two flat electrodes with an area of $18 \times$\SI{20}{mm} and a spacing of \SI{5.46}{mm}.
 One of the electrodes had a hole with a diameter of \SI{2.6}{mm} through which the pipette tip was inserted so that the bubble was in the center between the electrodes.
 For pressure measurements the pipette tip was inserted through a hole into a transparent container, which was connected to a pressure controller (Elveflow, OB1, \SIrange{0}{20}{kPa}).
 The bubbles were observed with an inverted microscope (Nikon Ti2) through a $4\times$, \SI{0.13}{NA} objective.
 The bubbles were pumped with a nanosecond pulsed optical parametric oscillator (Opotek, Opolette 355) at \SI{494}{nm} for the soup bubbles and \SI{525}{nm} for the smectic bubbles, at a repetition rate of \SI{20}{Hz}.
 The resulting fluorescent light was captured by a high resolution spectrometer (Andor Shamrock SR-500i) at \SI{0.007}{nm} spectral resolution.

-\subsection{Author Contributions}
+\section{Author Contributions}

-Z.P. performed the experiments.
-Z.P. and M.H. analyzed the data and wrote the manuscript.
+Z.K. performed the experiments.
+Z.K. and M.H. analyzed the data and wrote the manuscript.
 M.H. designed and supervised the study.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851143) and from Slovenian Research Agency (ARRS) (J1-1697 and P1-0099).